epfldata/dblab/README.md

 code generators.

 [Experimentation](experimentation)
-host the expirmentation infrasturcture (e.g. the scripts, configurations, and the implementation of some benchmarks) used in the DBLAB systems.
+host the experimentation infrasturcture (e.g. the scripts, configurations, and the implementation of some benchmarks) used in the DBLAB systems.

 [Systems](systems)
 hosts the code base of the systems implemented using the DBLAB Components.